harshithbn63/SHL_Assessment_Recommendation_Model/docs/approach.md

   - `role_family`: General domain (Engineering, Sales, etc.).

 ### B. Embedding & Retrieval (LangChain + FAISS)
-- **Model**: `intfloat/e5-large-v2`.
+- **Model**: `text-embedding-004`.
 - **Process**:
   - Each assessment is transformed into a structured document.
   - Documents are indexed in a **FAISS** vector store via **LangChain**.
-  - Queries are augmented with a `query: ` prefix (optimizing E5 performance) and matched against the index using cosine similarity.
+  - Queries are processed by Gemini Embeddings and matched against the index using cosine similarity.

 ### C. Training-Aware Re-ranking
 - **Popularity Bias**: The system extracts a "popularity map" from `train_data.csv`.